-Police urgently seeking 62yo man over abduction and violation of 17-year-old girl
+Man, 62, wanted over sexual attack on teenage girl abducted from supermarket carpark

 Anyone who knew where Robertson was should call 111 immediately, Beard said.
 They could also call Auckland City Crime Squad on 09 3026557 with any information

-they think may assist police.
+you think may assist police.

 They could also privately message police on Facebook or contact Crimestoppers